What Is the Statute of Limitations For Child Molestation?

 Being accused of a sex crime can be a very emotionally difficult experience.
 The legal process is complicated, and the penalties you face if convicted are harsh and long-lasting.
 That is why California law attempts to protect people from false accusations.

 If there’s a lack of evidence against you, formal charges will not likely be filed.
 In addition to these safeguards, there is a statute of limitations on filing charges for crimes in California.

-A statue of limitations is essentially a time limit on when charges can be filed against you for a crime.
-This time limit exists because evidence, including the recollection of witnesses and the parties involved, deteriorates over time.
+A statute of limitations is essentially a time limit on when criminal charges can be filed against you for a crime.
+This time limit exists because the evidence, including the recollection of witnesses and the parties involved, deteriorates over time.

 Child molestation crimes are covered under California Penal Code Section 288.
 Under PC 288, it is unlawful to touch a child younger than 14 years of age on his or her body in a sexual manner.

 The alleged contact does not have to be with a sexual organ or on the bare skin of the child in order to find you guilty of this crime.
 Touching a child in any sexual nature, including through the child’s clothing, can result in a criminal conviction.
 The full elements of this crime include: